 Add work notes while tracking time by clicking the Add note button.

 Chrome Extension & Chromebook App

+Hubstaff’s mobile app is available on both Android and iPhone.
 As well as tracking time, our mobile app can also log GPS locations.

 A list of the projects you can track time against is displayed when the app is opened.